Delaware Electric Cooperative

 Delaware Electric Cooperative (DEC) is a not-for-profit electric utility based in Greenwood, Delaware, United States.
-Delaware Electric Cooperative is a member-owned electric utility powering more than 300,000 people in Kent and Sussex Counties.
+Delaware Electric Cooperative is a member-owned electric utility providing power to over 300,000 people in Kent and Sussex Counties.
 DEC is a Touchstone Energy Cooperative and a member of Old Dominion Electric Cooperative, an electric generation and transmission cooperative.
-Through the hard work and committed efforts of its workforce, DEC has – and will continue – to “keep the lights on!”

 History

 DEC was formed in 1936 by a group of farmers in southern Delaware.
 The major utilities at the time wouldn’t invest the capital to expand the electrical infrastructure to rural areas, so farmers formed a not-for-profit utility and financed rural electrification themselves.
 DEC has changed a lot since the 1930s, but they are still member-owned.

 Unlike investor-owned utilities, being “member-owned” is at the heart of what cooperatives – utility or otherwise – are all about.
 In the case of Delaware Electric, when a member signs up for new service, they become part-owners of the Co-op, alongside every other member on their lines.
 When they pay their electric bills each month, they are investing in the continued development, growth and maintenance of the equipment and technology used to power their communities.
 Eventually, this money members put into the Co-op will be returned to them in the form of capital credits.
 Members also have the power to elect representatives to DEC’s board of directors, ensuring that their voices and interests are heard at the highest levels.
 In short, any profits or margins the Co-op posts are returned to those it serves, and every decision that’s made is in their best interest.